appveyor/website/src/_posts/2016-12-23-sonarqube.md

 ## Create a new project

-In my version of Visual Studio (Community 2015), you can do this by clicking on *"File - New - Project"* on the main menu, then *"Class Library"* from *"Templates - Visual C#"*.
+In my version of Visual Studio (Community 2017), you can do this by clicking on *"File - New - Project"* on the main menu, then one of the Class Library options (.NET Framework for example) from the *"Visual C#"* section.
 Give it a interesting name, which I will assume to be **YourProjectName** for the rest of this post.

 Add some code that has some quality issues (e.g. a variable that is declared but never used).
-You can use the [the full list of SonarQube C# issues](http://dist.sonarsource.com/reports/coverage/rules/csharpsquid_rules_coverage.html) for inspiration.
+You can use the [the full list of SonarQube C# issues](https://rules.sonarsource.com/csharp) for inspiration.
 Alternatively you can copy and paste [some of mine](https://github.com/ceddlyburge/sonarqube-nemo-on-appveyor/blob/master/ExampleSonarQubeIssues.cs).

-Install the [SonarLint Visual Studio Plugin](https://marketplace.visualstudio.com/items?itemName=SonarSource.SonarLintforVisualStudio).
+Install the [Sonar Visual Studio Plugin](https://marketplace.visualstudio.com/items?itemName=SonarSource.SonarLintforVisualStudio2017).
 This highlights quality issues in your code as you type and gives you a chance to fix them before committing.

-## Integrate with AppVeyor
+## Integrate GitHub with AppVeyor

-You will need to link an AppVeyor account to your GitHub one, so let's do that:

-* Navigate to your repo in GitHub
-* Click "Settings" on the repo
-* Click "Integrations and services"
-* Click "Browse Directory"
-* Click "AppVeyor"
-* Click "Configure"
-* Click "Grant Access"

-Now Log in to [AppVeyor.com](https://ci.appveyor.com), probably using your GitHub account
+Log in to [AppVeyor.com](https://ci.appveyor.com), probably using your GitHub account

 * Click "Projects"
 * Click "New Project"